frontegg/terraform-provider-frontegg/docs/guides/v1-migration.md

 To implement this update, follow these steps:

 1. Navigate to [Frontegg Portal](https://portal.frontegg.com) and initiate the custom domain migration process.
+   > For more information, see [Frontegg's custom domain migration guide](https://docs.frontegg.com/docs/custom-domain-migration).
    > [!WARNING]
    > Once you've migrated to the new version, you'll need to update your configuration to use the new `custom_domains` field, or you'll get error when running `terraform apply`.
 2. Upon completion of the migration, you'll receive a list of custom domains available for use with the `custom_domains` field.